 Thomas J. Trautner Jr. is an experienced real estate development lawyer, with a diverse practice serving as counselor, strategic architect and (when the situation calls) litigator.
-He excels in helping clients navigate the entitlements process through his breath of knowledge regarding often Byzantine subjects, among which include redevelopment, eminent domain and affordable housing (allowing him to cost-effectively provide guidance on a broad range of issues without the need to involve other subject matter specialists).
+He excels in helping clients navigate the entitlements process through his breath of knowledge regarding subjects, which include redevelopment, eminent domain and affordable housing (allowing him to cost-effectively provide guidance on a broad range of issues).

-First trained by savages as a young commercial litigator, Tom’s practice often focused on affordable housing and eminent domain — evolving from his experience as a law clerk to the Honorable Eugene D. Serpentelli, A.J.S.C., one of the State’s original Mount Laurel Judges and a maven in the world of land use and real estate litigation.
+Early in his career, Tom’s practice often focused on affordable housing and eminent domain — evolving from his experience as a law clerk to the Honorable Eugene D. Serpentelli, A.J.S.C., one of the State’s original Mount Laurel Judges.
 Ultimately, his practice evolved to include virtually all facets of the entitlements and redevelopment process.